 The INVITE request contains one or more "div" PASSporTs and the only verification failure is a broken chain of authority between the "shaken" PASSporT "dest" claim and the INVITE Request-URI (e.g., when "div" authentication was not performed on all of the INVITE retargeting events), then the TSP shall set verstat to No-TN-Validation, or

-The INVITE request contains no "div" PASSporT, and the "shaken" PASSporT "dest" claim identifies a different destination than the INVITE Request-URI .
+The INVITE request contains no "div" PASSporT, and the "shaken" PASSporT "dest" claim identifies a different destination than the INVITE Request-URI but the To header does not match the r-uri.

 The INVITE request contains no "div" PASSporT, and the "shaken" PASSporT "dest" claim identifies a the same destination as the INVITE Request-URI but the To header does not match the r-uri

+If the TSP does support "div" verification, then the TSP shall set verstat to TN-Validation-Passed if INVITE request contains no "div" PASSporT, and the "shaken" PASSporT "dest" claim identifies the same destination as the INVITE Request-URI.

 Recommendation on setting To header